agentflare-ai/agentml/README.md

 4.  **Decomposition**: Complex agents can be broken down into smaller, reusable state machines using the `<invoke>` tag.
 This is ideal for managing complexity and sharing components like authentication or payment processing.

+5.  **Compiler-Inspired Validation**: To ensure reliability, especially when agents are building other agents, AgentML includes a powerful validation system.
+Inspired by the Rust compiler (`rustc`), it provides detailed, actionable error messages that help developers (and other agents) pinpoint issues quickly and achieve a high success rate when generating AgentML documents.

+    Here is an example of the validator's output:
+    ```bash
+    ./agentml/examples/customer_support/customer_support.aml:89:5: WARNING[W340] State 'await_user_input' has only conditional transitions and may deadlock if no events match
+          88 |     <!-- Await User Input and Classify Intent (Combined State) -->
+          89 |     <state id="await_user_input">
+                   ^
+          90 |       <onentry>
+      hint: Add an unconditional fallback transition (without 'event' or 'cond' attributes)
+      hint: Or ensure all possible events are handled
+      hint: Example: <transition target="fallback_state" />

+    summary: 0 error(s), 1 warning(s), 1 total
+    ```

 ### Schema References with `import`

 To keep agent files clean and promote reuse, schemas can be defined in external JSON or YAML files (including OpenAPI specs) and loaded with an `import` directive.
 The runtime intelligently detects the file type.